Colorado Springs, Colorado Therapists

 Do you feel like the baggage from your past is creeping up on you?
 It is very common to feel like you are responding to present day triggers linked with past yuck.
 I will sit with you and support you in order to foster acceptance, understanding of...

-Guide to Finding Mental Health Professionals in Colorado Springs
+Finding Mental Health Professionals in Colorado Springs

 Colorado Springs has become an attractive city for new residents as it has ample amounts of sunshine most of the year, popular tourist sites, and plenty of employment.
 This influx of new people puts a strain on the city and it can be challenging to find the right mental health services.

 The city has an abundance of green open spaces in urban settings, parks, bike trails, and site-seeing locations.
 These are some of the reasons that inspired nonresidents to relocate to the city.
 However, an inpouring of new residents within the past 20 years has caused major issues with overcrowding.
-There are government budget concerns, traffic problems, and the crime rate is higher than 88% than all of the state’s cities.
+There are government budget concerns and traffic problems, and the crime rate is higher than 88% than all of the state’s cities.

 Mental Health Concerns

 Youth suicide is a major concern in the area.
-It was the number one cause of death of children in Colorado between the ages of 10 and 17 from years 2010 – 2014.
-In 2016, Colorado Springs experienced what they termed as a suicide cluster when 29 children committed suicide.
-The Colorado Behavioral Health Council reports that there is not enough screening and preventative services, a lack of mental health support in schools, and not enough psychiatrists and psychologists in the area.
+It was the number one cause of death of children in Colorado between the ages of 10 and 17 from years 2010 – 2014In 2016, Colorado Springs experienced what they termed a suicide cluster when 29 children committed suicide.
+The Colorado Behavioral Health Council reports that there are not enough screening and preventative services, a lack of mental health support in schools, and not enough psychiatrists and psychologists in the area.
 At a sample meeting, the Council found that two-thirds of children experiencing mental health issues were not getting the treatment that they needed.
-Seventy-five percent of the parents shared that they did not know how or where to find treatment for their children.
+A staggering 75% of the parents shared that they did not know how or where to find treatment for their children.

 The Mental Health America of Colorado reports that the state has a behavioral health crisis in that there is not enough follow-up care.
 Treatment is often prescribed after an individual’s crisis.
 This is why it is so important to seek care when you are initially experiencing mental health symptoms.
-Listed below are resources that can help you find support, preventative treatment, and start your path to mental and emotional wellness.
+Listed below are resources that can help you find support, and preventative treatment, and start your path to mental and emotional wellness.

 Residents in Colorado Springs find that it is confusing and overwhelming to find treatment when necessary for mental health concerns.
 This website is designed to help you find reputable resources quickly.
 If you are in crisis, please call the crisis center listed below immediately.
-For others, consider the following questions prior to contacting a professional:
+For others, consider the following questions before contacting a professional:

 What are your symptoms and concerns?

-Do you have an alcohol and / or substance abuse problem?
+Do you have an alcohol and/or substance abuse problem?

 Are your relationships in trouble?
 Should your family members attend treatment with you?